pagkly/Zed/Investopedia3/Government Bond Definition.md

 Due to this nearly risk-free nature, market participants and analysts use Treasuries as a benchmark in comparing the risk associated with securities.
 The 10-year Treasury bond is also used as a benchmark and guide for interest rates on lending products.
 Due to their low risk, U.S. Treasuries tend to offer lower rates of return relative to equities and corporate bonds.

-However, government-backed bonds, particularly those in [emerging markets](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp), can carry risks that include country risk, political risk, and central-bank risk, including whether the banking system is solvent.
-Investors saw a bleak reminder of how risky some government bonds can be during the [Asian financial crisis](https://www.investopedia.com/terms/a/asian-financial-crisis.asp) of 1997 and 1998.
+However, government-backed bonds, particularly those in [[emerging markets]](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp), can carry risks that include country risk, political risk, and central-bank risk, including whether the banking system is solvent.
+Investors saw a bleak reminder of how risky some government bonds can be during the [[Asian financial crisis]](https://www.investopedia.com/terms/a/asian-financial-crisis.asp) of 1997 and 1998.
 During this crisis, several Asian nations were forced to devalue their currency which sent reverberations around the globe.
 The crisis even caused Russia to default on its debt.

 ## The Uses of Government Bonds

 Government bonds assist in funding deficits in the federal budget and are used to raise capital for various projects such as infrastructure spending.
 However, government bonds are also used by the Federal Reserve Bank to control the nation's money supply.

-When the [Federal Reserve](https://www.investopedia.com/terms/f/federalreservebank.asp) repurchases U.S. government bonds, the [money supply](https://www.investopedia.com/terms/m/moneysupply.asp) increases throughout the economy as sellers receive funds to spend or invest in the market.
+When the [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp) repurchases U.S. government bonds, the [[money supply]](https://www.investopedia.com/terms/m/moneysupply.asp) increases throughout the economy as sellers receive funds to spend or invest in the market.
 Any funds deposited into banks are, in turn, used by those financial institutions to loan to companies and individuals, further boosting economic activity.

 ## Pros and Cons of Government Bonds